Masks, thermometers for Spaniards gradually going back to work

 Many businesses remain closed and people stuck at home as Spain battles one of the worst outbreaks of the novel coronavirus.
 The pandemic is expected to cause a severe global recession.

-Industrial conglomerate Ferrovial (FER.MC), 16,000 of whose employees kept cleaning and maintaining hospitals and ambulances during the broader shutdown, will reopen its construction business on Tuesday.
+Industrial conglomerate Ferrovial, 16,000 of whose employees kept cleaning and maintaining hospitals and ambulances during the broader shutdown, will reopen its construction business on Tuesday.

 It has adjusted shift rotas and provided specific clothing, a spokesman said, “but ultimately it is the worker’s responsibility to maintain distance”.